-To shut down the engine lower the trim and the stick.
+To shut down the engine lower the trim and the throttle stick.
 Is recommended that before shutting down the engine please restrain the model then raise the throttle stick to approximately 25%, allowing temperatures to stabilize for around 5 seconds before carrying out the shutdown procedure.

 Note: Trim must be in the lowest position for the Auto Cool down to work.
-At this moment you can turn Off the RX and transmitter and the turbine will continue the cool down sequence until the temperature transitions below 100° C, at this point it will turn itself off.
+At this moment you can turn Off the Rx and transmitter and the turbine will continue the cool down sequence until the temperature transitions below 100° C, at this point it will turn the starter motor off.